 ORLANDO, Fla. -- Even though CFOs at many businesses control the purse strings of their IT organizations, they're often unsure whether their IT budget is being spent wisely.
-According to a study by CFO Research
+According to a study by CFO Research and AlixPartners, a consultancy based in Southfield, Mich., 57% of the 153 finance executives surveyed said their company was only fair or poor at ensuring discretionary IT projects yielded the expected financial return.
+In addition, 71% said they felt their company's access to information was subpar considering its investments in technology.

 During the conference session, "How to Get the Most out of Your IT Spending" at this week's CFO Rising East 2013, Celina Rogers, editorial director for CFO Research, said this uncertainty could put a damper on CFOs' willingness to invest in IT.
 "That ability to measure the performance of past … projects can set the conditions for investment in the future, and without that, skepticism starts to rise up about whether these projects are really worthwhile," she said.